+As part of the class attendance policy, 5 points will be deducted for each missed class and your grade will drop by 5 percent for each class missed after six classes.
 This class is run like a newsroom, and you should treat it as if it were your job.
 Therefore, you will be expected to display a respectable level of professionalism by attending class regularly, arriving on the Zoom conference call time, being prepared for class, paying attention during lectures and participating in discussions.
 Frequent absences will result in a lower grade.
 Showing up on time also is crucial, since much of the material will be covered in lectures and writing labs.
 Tardiness will be taken into consideration when computing your final grade.
 If you're expecting to be absent or late, please email me before class, the same as if you had a job.
 I also consider it an act of academic dishonesty to turn in work for an assignment in this class that you wrote for another class (any semester, any year).
-You must turn in original work for all class assignments.
+You must turn in original work for all class assignments and the use of AI is not permitted for any assignments unless approved by your professor.
 Final Project There will be a final project in lieu of a final exam, which will give you the opportunity to demonstrate the skills you have acquired throughout the semester.
 Final projects will be due on the day and time of our scheduled final at 1 p.m.
-Tuesday, December 12, and presented during the exam period between 1 and 3 p.m.
-Total possible points for the semester: 1,000 - Assignment #1 -200 points - Assignment #2 -250 points - Assignment #3/Final Project -300 points (to be presented during the final exam period from 1 to 3 p.m.
-Thursday, May 4) - Writing Summaries: 150 points (15 assignments worth 10 points each) - Participation/Professionalism: 100 points (5 points deducted for each missed class) Grading criteria for written work:
+Saturday, May 4, and presented during the exam period between 1 and 3 p.m.
+Total possible points for the semester: 1,000 - Assignment #1 Google Mapping: 150 points - Assignment #2 Create and Maintain a Personal Website/Blog: 200 points - Assignment #3 Mobile Web Video and Web Story Post: 200 points - Assignment #4/Final Project Create a Podcast and Final Multimedia Post: 250 points (to be presented during the final exam period from 1 to 3 p.m.
+Thursday, May 4) - Writing Summaries/Photo Fridays: 100 points (15 assignments worth 10 points each) - Participation/Professionalism: 50 points (5 points deducted for each missed class and your grade will drop by 5 percent for each class missed after six classes) Grading criteria for written work: